01-edu/public/subjects/mobile-dev/stock-market/README.md

 - `Historical Data`: Create a page that displays historical data for a chosen stock.
 This feature will allow users to view and analyze the past performance of a particular stock.
 - `Stock Trading`: Implement the ability to buy, sell, and hold stocks.
 Users should be able to use their simulated funds (starting balance: 1 000 000 fake dollars) to buy and sell stocks.
 The app should keep track of the user's stock holdings and balance.
 - `Historical Charts`: Provide historical charts of stock prices to help users visualize the stock performance over time.
 Implement a page that displays charts for the selected stock's price history.
 - `Real-Time Data`: Ensure that the stock data is updated in real-time.
-The data should be updated at least one time per second, providing users with the latest stock information.
+The data should be updated at least five times per second, providing users with the latest stock information.
 - Retrieval of data for a particular stock for the last year or since the company went public.
-- Choose 10 stocks to monitor and display their data within the application.
+- Choose 20 stocks to monitor and display their data within the application.

 Make sure to manage states using one of the following patterns: